wp-plugins/wordfence/readme.txt

 caused the problem.
 However we do scan for old version of timthumb for good measure to make sure they don't cause a security hole on your site.

-= People keep telling me that WordPress itself has security problems.
-Is that true? =

-In general, no it's not.
-The WordPress team work very hard to keep the awesome software they have produced secure and in the rare cases when a security hole is found, they fix it very quickly.
-Most responsible plugin authors also fix security holes as soon as they are told about them.
-That's why Wordfence will warn you if you're running an old version of WordPress, a plugin or a theme, because often these have been updated to fix a security hole.

 == Screenshots ==